Journal

 Align your budget with your brief

 Once you’ve worked out your construction budget, it’s crucial that the design of your home reflects this figure.
 This is where you need to be realistic.
-If you're designing a bespoke home, ask yourself, do you really need five bedrooms if your children no longer live with you?
+If you're designing a bespoke home, ask yourself, do you really need five bedrooms if your grown-up children no longer live with you?

-It can be easy to get carried away with ambitious design concepts, but later on, when you approach contractors for quotes, you may discover the construction costs are beyond what you want to spend (or can reasonably afford).
+It can be easy to get carried away with ambitious design concepts, but later on, when you approach builders for quotes, you may discover the construction costs are beyond what you want to spend (or can reasonably afford).

-The architect manages the design, and the contractor and architect work together on construction costs.
+The architect manages the design, and the builder and architect work together on construction costs.
 When construction costs are monitored and tracked in the design phase, the risk of budget blowouts decreases.
 It’s also an opportunity to identify any construction related challenges early on.
-With practical input from the contractor, potential issues can be ‘designed out’ before leaving the architect’s desk, saving time on rework at a later (and more costly) stage.
+With practical input from the builder, potential issues can be ‘designed out’ before leaving the architect’s desk, saving time on rework at a later (and more costly) stage.

 If you’re building a Coldwells Build Passivhaus, our in-house quantity surveyor will conduct cost checks at three key stages of the process.
 This ensures the project stays within your budget, allowing you to plan with total confidence.